 We hope you will enjoy our proximity to New York City and Philadelphia.
 These two cities have a rich history, with internationally acclaimed cinemas, theatres, museums, and galleries.
-The last page of this handbook has a list of Notable Local Filmmaking Institutions/Venues/Festivals.
+This handbook has a list of Notable Local Filmmaking Institutions/Venues/Festivals.
 The vision and energy that emanate from these cities and institutions are for you to absorb, critique, and redefine, raising your awareness on the road to becoming exceptional artists and filmmakers.